 Why This Mashed Potato Recipe Is So Good

-• Salt: Elevates the natural flavors of the potatoes and other ingredients.
-Super important to salt the cooking water (more on that in the Science tips section below).
+- Salt: Super important to treat the salt in the cooking water as an actual ingredient (more on that in the Science tips section below).

 Variations and Substitutions